-10. This report is addressed to and is provided to enable the Board of Directors of the Company to include this report in the Prospectus prepared in connection with the offering for public issue of equity shares to be filed by the Company with the Securities and Exchange Board of India, concerned stock exchanges and Registrar of Companies, Maharashtra at Mumbai.
+10. This report is addressed to and is provided to enable the Board of Directors of the Company to include this report in the Red Herring Prospectus prepared in connection with the Offering to be filed by the Company with the Securities and Exchange Board of India, concerned stock exchanges and Registrar of Companies, Maharashtra at Mumbai.
 Accordingly, this report should not be reproduced or used for any other purpose without our prior written consent.
 For Walker Chandiok & Co LLP Chartered Accountants Firm Registration No. 001076N/N500013